Health inequalities

-• and the role of general practice
+• Research on social inequalities in health and the role of general practice

 Why is inequality important?